 Yes.
 Because smoking is linked to a number of health problems, smokers pay more for life insurance than non-smokers.
-However, most life insurance companies factor in the type of tobacco used (cigar, cigarette, and tobacco) as well as the regularity of use to determine premiums.
+However, most life insurance companies factor in the type of tobacco used (cigar, cigarette, chewing tobacco, and even nicotine patches or gum) as well as the regularity of use to determine premiums.
 So even if you smoke, you could still qualify for a preferred smoker rate on your premium.

 Whatever you do, don't lie about your tobacco use.
 If an insurance company learns that you weren't completely honest on your application, they could deny coverage as well as payment of benefits.